-- UL 1897 test (maintains a positive pressure and increases in negative pressure usually in increments of 15 PSF until the system fails)
+- Maintains a positive pressure and increases in negative pressure usually in increments of 15 PSF until the system fails.

-- Keep in mind: This is the same system being tested throughout all sequences, so new specimens are not used as the test progresses
+- Note: This is the same system being tested throughout all sequences, so new specimens are not used as the test progresses.

 Each of these sequences consists of five phases: